 Department of Justice and Equality FAQ Document

-On 17th June, the Immigration Service Delivery updated its FAQ document on the ‘Impact of COVID-19 on Immigration and International Protection’ explaining the most recent updates to asylum and migration services in Ireland.
+On 30th September, the Immigration Service Delivery updated its FAQ document on the ‘Impact of Covid-19 on Immigration and International Protection’ explaining the most recent updates to asylum and migration services in Ireland.

 Immigration registration and permissions

 The Department of Justice and Equality announced on 18th September that immigration permissions due to expire between 20th September and 20th January 2021 will be automatically extended.
 Any permission that was renewed by the permission extension notices of 20th March, 13th May, 16th July or 18th August which therefore has an expiry date between 20th September and 20th January is automatically renewed by this notice.
 The Department stated this extension is the fifth, and expected to be the final, extension of permission since the outbreak of the pandemic, and the longest granted.

 Further to the Government announcement on 19th October regarding increased restrictions in response to Covid-19, the registration office at Burgh Quay will temporarily close for first time registration appointments with effect from Wednesday 21st October 2020 (on 24th August, the Dublin area registration office at Burgh Quay and all registration offices outside Dublin reopened after temporarily closing on 18th August in line with revised public health guidance).